Sergipe: Highways

+The main highways in Sergipe are BR-101, BR-235 and BR-349.
+BR-101, which belongs to the Brazilian Federal Government, has been receiving duplication works since 1997, and 27 years later, in 2024, they have not yet been completed in Sergipe.
+With 206 kilometers long, BR-101 is considered the main highway for those traveling through the state.
+It connects states in the Northeast and is one of the most used to reach the capital Aracaju.
+BR-101 moves the state's wealth, as it is the way to transport the sugar cane that is produced in the region, and to transport iron ore that comes from Bahia to the Port of Sergipe.

+Ports

+The Inácio Barbosa Maritime Terminal - TMIB, popularly known as Porto da Barra dos Coqueiros or Porto de Sergipe, is located in the Brazilian municipality of Barra dos Coqueiros, in the Metropolitan Region of Aracaju, in Sergipe.
+It is the only port terminal in the state.
+It's a private off-shore, mixed-use, general cargo port terminal specialized in grain movement.
+It has a draft of 10.5 meters and its main advantage is a backport area of 2 million m2 for the installation of new projects, of which 800 thousand m2 are already bonded.
+In the same region of the port is also located the Barra dos Coqueiros wind farm operated by Statkraft with an installed capacity of 35MW and the Porto de Sergipe Thermoelectric Complex, the largest LNG thermoelectric plant in Brazil and Latin America, operated by Eneva with an installed capacity of 1.6GW.

 Sports

 The state has many professional association football teams, like Club Sportivo Sergipe, Associação Desportiva Confiança from the town of Aracaju and Associação Olímpica de Itabaiana from the town of Itabaiana.
 Lagarto Futebol Clube is another important club in Sergipe, it's from Lagarto, city where the Brazilian-born and Spanish-naturalized footballer Diego Costa was born.

 Tourism and recreation

 São Cristóvão

 São Cristóvão is the fourth oldest town in the country, and was Sergipe's state capital until 1855.
 It is located some 25 km from the current capital Aracaju.

 As a planned urban settlement, the town contains churches and religious ensembles dating back to the colonial period.
 Most of these monuments are concentrated around the São Francisco Square.

 In 1939, São Cristóvão was designated as a National Treasure by the Instituto do Patrimônio Histórico e Artístico Nacional — IPHAN (the Brazilian National Historical and Artistical Heritage Institute).
 More recently, in 2010, São Francisco Square in the Town of São Cristóvão became a UNESCO World Heritage Site.